lewislwood/-ssh-sftp-git-blind/README.md

 + sftp connecting securely,, and overview of commands.
 No password needed.
 + git config command and the resulting file .gitconfig .
 Briefly explained
 + GitHub repository created via browser and project folder coverted to git folder and pushed to new GitHub.

-Various [resource links and Media Webinars](#resources) are provided at the bottom of this ReadMe file..
+[resource links and Media Webinars](#resources) are provided at the bottom of this ReadMe file..

-# BlindHeroes.org Blog Article
 A video and audio webinar of this repository and a more in depth tutorial is available at:

 http://blindheroes.org